The career trajectory of an electrician is as follows: electrical apprentice, journeyman, and master electrician.

 There are also continuing education courses you’ll need in order to keep up-to-date on any advancements in technology, regulations, and other educational information necessary to the career.
 Certification and licensing requirements all vary by state, so check with your licensing board to find out what you need to do to earn these additional certifications.

 When it comes to electricity, both the journeyman and the master electrician are capable of handling the power — how far do you want to go with your career?
-In 2022, the average electrician pay was $65,280, and the top 10% of electricians made $102,300 the same year (bls.gov).
+In 2023, the average electrician pay was $67,810, and the top 10% of electricians made $104,180 or more that same year (bls.gov).

 Find an electrical trade school near you.